isnowfy/simple/README.md

 #simple

 Simple is a static blog generator with a single static page.
-You can write you blog in the static web page, and it will generate the static blog at your username.github.io project with the [github pages](https://pages.github.com/).
+You can write you blog online, and it will generate static html files at your repo named `username.github.io` which is supported by [github pages](https://pages.github.com)

 ##Demo